mblunier/betgame/brasil2014/README.txt

 - Launch the service:
   $ pserve production.ini

-- Open the URL http://<hostname>:8080 in your preferred web browser.
+- Open the URL http://<hostname_or_ip>:8080 in your preferred web browser.

 Administration
 --------------

-Some pages are restricted to the administrator(s) maintaining a Betgame instance.
+Some pages are restricted to the administrator(s) maintaining a betgame instance.
 Once everything is initialized most of the required steps can be automated.
 This chapter describes the available functions (all URLs relative to the root):